AI-Native Companies: How Developers Orchestrate AI Agents Instead of Writing Code

 Status: January 2026

-The following data is based on the most current available market information and company reports as of January 2026.
+The following data draws on the latest available market information and company reports as of January 2026.

 The three leading AI labs in strategic comparison